PinchPayments/zapier-pinch-api/README.md

 ## Running the Zapier tests locally

-Create a `.env` file in your root directory and fill out with your pinch test keys
+Create a `.env` file in your root directory and fill it out with your pinch test keys.

 ```
 ENVIRONMENT=test